-175. As noted above, ALLERGAN has received pre-market approval from the FDA for all three generations of BIOCELL Textured Breast Implants.
-As such, ALLERGAN was under a continuing duty to follow the manufacturing and design specifications mandated by the FDA as part of the PMAs, as well as the general requirements set forth current good manufacturing practices ("CGMPs") provisions of the MDA governing the safety and effectiveness of a PMA medical device.
+- 161. As noted above, ALLERGAN has received pre-market approval from the FDA for all three generations of BIOCELL Textured Breast Implants.
+As such, ALLERGAN was under a continuing duty to follow the general requirements set forth current good manufacturing practices ("CGMPs") provisions of the MDA governing the safety and effectiveness of a PMA medical device.
 See 21 U.S.C.
 351; 21 C.F.R.
-Part 820.

-176. Pursuant to the CGMPs regulations, ALLERGAN was obligated to implement and maintain quality control systems to validate processes and conduct inspections and testing to ensure the purity and stability of the implants and not produce adulterated implants, specifically those with excessive particles on the implant surface at the time of manufacture in violation of 21 U.S.C.
-351; 21 C.F.R. §§ 820.70 and 820.75.

-177. Notwithstanding this obligation, ALLERGAN produced, at times, adulterated BIOCELL Textured Breast Implants that had numerous unwanted particles and solid fragments of silicone on the implant surface in violation of manufacturing/ design specifications and CGMP regulations designed to ensure device quality and patient safety.
+Part 820. - 162.
+Pursuant to these regulations, ALLERGAN was obligated to implement and maintain quality control systems to validate processes and conduct inspections and testing to ensure the purity and stability of the implants and not produce adulterated implants, specifically those with excessive particles on the implant surface at the time of manufacture in violation of 21 U.S.C.
+351; 21 C.F.R. §§ 820.70 and 820.75. - 163.
+Notwithstanding this obligation, ALLERGAN produced, at times, adulterated BIOCELL Textured Breast Implants that had numerous unwanted particles and solid fragments of silicone on the implant surface in violation of CGMP regulations designed to ensure device quality and patient safety.

-178. As a result, ALLERGAN failed to properly perform its duties and failed to implement and maintain quality control systems with respect to the texturization process for manufacturing its BIOCELL Textured Breast Implants, even though it was aware that its textured implants regularly contained contaminants, fragments, particles, and impurities in violation of 21 C.F.R.
+164. As a result, ALLERGAN failed to properly perform its duties and failed to implement and maintain quality control systems with respect to the texturization process for manufacturing its BIOCELL Textured Breast Implants, even though it was aware that its textured implants regularly contained contaminants, fragments, particles, and impurities in violation of 21 C.F.R.
 Part 820 and 21 U.S.C.
 351.

-- 179. On information and belief, BIOCELL Textured Breast Implants were adulterated within the meaning of 21 U.S.C.
-351(h) when they were placed in the stream of commerce by ALLERGAN, in that the methods used in, or the facilities or controls used for, their manufacture, packing, storage, or installation were not in conformity with the manufacturing/design specifications and CGMP design controls enumerated in 21 C.F.R.
-Part 820 designed to prevent exposing patients to risks of serious injury or death when the device is used as intended by the surgeon. - 180.
-ALLERGAN violated these regulations, in part, by failing to establish norms and guidelines for biocompatibility, mechanical properties of the shell, modes of sterilization, packaging, and most importantly, surface texturing.
-As a result, ALLERGAN's BIOCELL textured surface-produced through its lost-salt technique-leaves many irregular depressions on the surface of the shell.
-These pores are-in both diameter and height-significantly larger and much more aggressive than the manufacturing and design specifications mandated by the FDA as part of the PMAs, as well as industry standards where nodules are typically a fraction of the size. - 181.
-Moreover, this extreme texturing process routinely leads to the shedding of debris from the implant surface, resulting in significantly greater quantities of silicone particles in the surrounding capsules than the industry standard and the product specifications.
+165. On information and belief, BIOCELL Textured Breast Implants were adulterated within the meaning of 21 U.S.C.
+351(h) when they were placed in the stream of commerce by ALLERGAN, in that the methods used in, or the facilities or controls used for, their manufacture, packing, storage, or installation were not in conformity with the CGMP design controls enumerated in 21 C.F.R.
+Part 820 designed to prevent exposing patients to risks of serious injury or death when the device is used as intended by the surgeon.

+166. ALLERGAN violated these regulations, in part, by failing to establish norms and guidelines for biocompatibility, mechanical properties of the shell, modes of sterilization, packaging, and most importantly, surface texturing.
+As a result, ALLERGAN'S BIOCELL textured surface-produced through its unique lost-salt technique-leaves many irregular depressions on the surface of the shell.
+These pores are-in both diameter and height-significantly larger and much more aggressive than the manufacturing and design specifications mandated by the FDA as part of the PMAs, as well as industry standards where nodules are typically a fraction of the size.

+167. Moreover, this extreme texturing process routinely leads to the shedding of debris from the implant surface, resulting in significantly greater quantities of silicone particles in the surrounding capsules than the industry standard and the product specifications.
 These shredded particles, over time, give rise to chronic inflammation which in turn leads to BIA-ALCL.